 AD 1682 – Edmund Halley joins the dots

-My sixth observer is the English astronomer Edmund Halley, and this is his telescope (which I photographed) is still on display in Greenwich near London.
+My sixth observer is the English astronomer Edmund Halley, and this telescope he built (which I photographed) is still on display in Greenwich near London.
 He saw a comet in 1682, and it is now called Halley’s comet not because he was the first to see it, but because he was the first to realise it was the same comet that had been around before.

-Halley’s first clue was that Kepler had saw a comet 75 years before he did, and that Peter Appian had seen one 76 years before that.
+Halley’s first clue was that Kepler had seen a comet 75 years before he did, and that Peter Appian had seen one 76 years before that.

 So Halley wondered: what if all three were the same comet?
 They were, and I think it was one of the most exciting discoveries of all time.
 But it still wasn’t the full story: It wasn’t precise enough to cover other comet sightings back to the time of Jesus.